casdoor/casdoor-website/docs/how-to-connect/sdk.md

 xxx.initCasdoorSdk(config);
 ```

-**(Optional)** Because we are using React as example, so our `/callback` path is hitting the React route, we use the
-following React component to receive the `/callback` call and sends to the backend.
-You can ignore this step if you are
-redirecting to backend directly (like in JSP or PHP).
+**(Optional)** Because we are using React as example, our `/callback` path is hitting the React route.
+We use the following React component to receive the `/callback` call and send to the backend.
+You can ignore this step if you are redirecting to backend directly (like in JSP or PHP).

 ```js
 import React from "react";